DiaanEngelbrecht/cali/README.md

 Other frameworks have built their own version of this concept, but what nice about flair's is that it's completely Tokio.
 Which means this mechanism isn't specific to the JSON or GRPC library that you use.
 You can reuse this with any other library, provided it can run on Tokio.

 While this is really convienient, there is a cost associated with task switching, and task locals need to be moved around when you suspend your task.
 Holding onto a few references won't impact your applications performance significantly.
 Be aware that if you choose to crack this open for your own usecase, that you ideally don't want to store too much in here, and always be very wary of shared global state, so try avoiding mutable wrappers like mutexes in this context.

+## TODO's

+- Generating controllers from proto files are currently only usefull for first time codegen, and not yet smart enough to inject into your existing controllers, high priority.
+- Rewrite endpoint macro, and try to remove it by rather using Tower middleware, high priority
+- Flesh out the rest of snare for some "feels really nice" ORM goodness.
+- Add postgres support to snare, lower priority
+- Move some internal logic to internal crates to test crate splitting, lower priority
+- A lot more, still have loads I'd like to experiment with, will add it here over time!